Wilson Harris: Literary technique

 The technique of Harris has been called experimental and innovative.
 Harris describes that conventional writing is different from his style of writing in that "conventional writing is straightforward writing" and "My writing is quantum writing.
 Do you know of the quantum bullet?
 The quantum bullet, when it's fired, leaves not one hole but two."

+From the beginning of his literary output, Harris foregrounded the agency of nature and the intersection of Caribbean myth with the epic form.
+Mikhail Bakhtin categorized "the epic as a genre that has come down to us already well defined and real.
+We come upon it when it is almost completely finished," and the novel as unfinished and becoming; Harris, however, frames the transformative quality of the inheritance of epic, rather than define it along genre lines, writing that epic is "an arrival in multidimensionality that alerts us to some kind of transfiguration of appearances—in parallel with science and architecture—that implies energies akin to extra-human faculties inserted into the fabric of history.”
+The kernel of epic is this capacity to transfigure appearances, and Harris wanted to imbue his sentences with this mystical capacity.
+In The Long Space: Transnationalism and Postcolonial Form, Peter Hitchcock argues that "Harris writes epics as novels".

-The use of nonlinear events and metaphor is a substantive component of his prose.
-Another technique employed by Harris is the combination of words and concepts in unexpected, jarring ways, often in the paradoxical yoking of opposites.
+The use of nonlinear events and metaphor is a substantive component of Harris's prose.
+Another technique employed by Harris is the combination of words and concepts in unexpected, jarring ways, often in the paradoxical yoking of opposites (hence C. L. R. James's analysis of Harris's prose as dialectical).
 Through this technique of combination, Harris displays the underlying, linking root that prevents two categories from ever really existing in opposition.
 The technique exposes and alters the power of language to lock in fixed beliefs and attitudes, "freeing" words and concepts to associate in new ways and revealing the alchemic aspects of consciousness.
+For Harris, the task is to experiment with the capacities of language so that it can measure it to the complexity of reality, hence his general distrust of and disappointment with literary realism.